Hyp-ed/hyped-2019/docs/guides/connecting_rockets.md

   - Set `IP Address` to `192.168.1.160`
   - Set `Subnet Mask` to `255.255.255.0`
   - Click `Change` button in bottom right, and apply changes
+- Open up port 9090 by running `sudo ufw allow 9090` - *command is for Ubuntu, use respective command for your OS*